Welcome to my blog. I write about whatever piques my interest.

 These guides evolved from the belief that a small amount of sound information and encouragement goes a long way toward improving everyday affairs.

-In the summer of 2006 I coerced my husband into taking four months to travel around the United States visiting nearly forty artisan cheesemakers.
-This project was born from my desire to understand the people behind the incredible cheeses I was selling in volume to restaurants and consumers from my post as a cheesemonger in a busy cheese shop in NYC.
+In the summer of 2006, I coerced my husband into taking four months to travel around the United States, visiting nearly forty artisan cheesemakers.
+This project was born from my desire to understand the people behind the incredible cheeses I was selling in volume to restaurants and consumers in my role as a cheesemonger at a busy cheese shop in NYC.

 Hand-crafted cheese made in the U.S. was finally attracting attention not only at home but also in European markets.
-While the Europeans had volumes of history defined around their food traditions- especially regional cheeses- and in America, if cheesemakers had anything at all (and that's a big if) it was a single page of marketing material on their website.
-So I went in search of answers to the questions I had about who these people were, what motivated them, and why did they make the cheeses they made.
+While Europeans had volumes of history surrounding their food traditions — especially regional cheeses — in America, if cheesemakers had anything at all (and that's a big if), it was a single page of marketing material on their website.
+So I went in search of answers to the questions I had about who these people were, what motivated them, and why they made the cheeses they made.

-We kept a blog throughout the project and also created podcasts (which you can find on iTunes) from our recorded interviews with various cheesemakers we visited.
+We kept a blog throughout the project and created podcasts (available on iTunes) from our recorded interviews with the cheesemakers we visited.

 Read and listen to the archives HERE